 - Luck.
 It is possible to guess a complex password and by sheer luck succeed.
 If a complex password is guessed correctly more than once, then another explanation should be sought.
 The context of the Fomalhaut dream is that it is one of 332 precognitive experiences.
 Luck is an unlikely explanation.

 - Pareidolia / Confirmation Bias.
 Humans mistakenly perceive patterns in random or incomplete information (pareidolia).
 If a person has a strong belief in precognition, they would look for evidence to confirm their belief (confirmation bias).
 The value of the Fomalhaut records is that others can judge the extent to which pareidolia and confirmation bias are at work.
 The key here is that the offset asymmetry of the ring from the star is a unique distinguishing feature (whereas patterns such as rings in and of themselves are common).
+Even though the drawing may appear messy with a chance off-center orientation, the written text specifically says that the ring was observed (in the dream) to be off-center.
 Therefore pareidolia with confirmation bias is an unlikely explanation.

 Other reasons to be skeptical

 - Unknown physical mechanism.
-The book covers the history of scientific discoveries where the underlying mechanism was a mystery.
+Not understanding the physical mechanism for information time travel is a key problem.
+However, the book covers the history of scientific discoveries where the underlying mechanism was a mystery.
 In the present day there are many types of experiments where an effect can be replicated many times over, yet the mechanism continues to be unknown.
 The unknown physical mechanism for information time travel is not an unusual characteristic compared to many other scientific discoveries in the history of science.